canonical/microk8s/docs/working.md

 microk8s.enable registry
 ```

-As you can see in the applied [manifest](../microk8s-resources/actions/registry.yaml) a `20Gi` persistent volume is claimed for storing images.
+The add-on registry is backed up by a `20Gi` persistent volume is claimed for storing images.
 To satisfy this claim the storage add-on is also enabled along with the registry.

-The containerd daemon used by MicroK8s is [configured to trust](../microk8s-resources/default-args/containerd-template.toml) this insecure registry.
-To upload images to the registry you have to tag them with `localhost:32000/your-image` before pushing them:
+The containerd daemon used by MicroK8s is configured to trust this insecure registry.
+To upload images we have to tag them with `localhost:32000/your-image` before pushing them:

 We can either add proper tagging during build:
 ```